vinil-chandran/tutorials/Jetpack Compose.md

 - Programmatically creating the UI widgets using Kotlin language.
 - Jetpack Compose Built around composable functions
 - Android Studio Preview version needed since it's not stable
-- UI is visible while development similar to XML design
+- UI preview is available while development similar to XML design

 ### Composable functions
 - Jetpack Compose functions are called for adding each element in the view.